carl-eis/expressifier/README.md

 Open up `settings.json` - you will find a few configurable options in there.

 - `SERVER_PORT` - The IP port the server will bind to
+- `CREATE_DIRECTORIES` - Boolean, if false, will not try to create a list of directories in the root folder.
 - `DIRECTORIES` - An array of directories the server will create when run

 ### 3. Run!